-Die Dachskulptur steht rielle Version eines Soch Einwegspiegelglas-Zylinde quadratischen Glasrahm Dachgarten aus hat man Park City und New Jersey befindlichen Geleise der l hinaufschleichen und der
+Die Dachskulptur steht rielle Version eines Sock Einwegspiegelglas-Zylinde quadratischen Glasrahm Dachgarten aus hat man Park City und New Jersey befindlichen Geleise der I hinaufschleichen und der ation of Performances from effect, the virtual sensibili in space, or anticipating th reproduction. and circula s in turn.
+3) PLASTIC Was cr was hard to watch the nevelopina " hou c ve of multiple vi

 In 2019, while developing the ramp (Deck VI) at the Cité de Arts, I visited the Pompidou Center library daily.
 The first week, I decided to read the complete Parkett magazine collection available there.

 I navigated through the spines of the books, looking for familiar names.
 I started reading articles or interviews I wanted to read.
 I punctured the text line with interpuncts or middle dots using a needle.
 The holes enclosed short phrases that I wanted to point out for different and aleatory reasons.
 Those punctures perceptually link the physical moment with the linguistic content.
 On the back of the page, these same punctures fall on typography, white empty spaces, or images in a random way.
 This event relates physically to the printing on paper, generating a more sculptural or concrete moment.